mzazon/awesome-cloud-projects/aws/carbon-footprint-analytics/carbon-footprint-analytics.md

 This solution demonstrates the power of integrated sustainability and cost analytics by combining AWS Customer Carbon Footprint Tool data with Cost Explorer insights through Amazon QuickSight's business intelligence capabilities.
 The [AWS Customer Carbon Footprint Tool](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/tracking-carbon-emissions.html) provides accurate Scope 2 emissions calculations using both market-based method (MBM) and location-based method (LBM) methodologies, following Greenhouse Gas Protocol standards with metric tons of carbon dioxide-equivalent (MTCO2e) measurements.
 By correlating this emissions data with detailed cost breakdowns from Cost Explorer, organizations gain unprecedented visibility into the relationship between cloud spending and environmental impact.

 The serverless architecture using AWS Lambda ensures cost-effective data processing that scales automatically with organizational needs while maintaining alignment with the AWS Well-Architected Framework's sustainability pillar.
 The EventBridge-triggered automation respects the Customer Carbon Footprint Tool's monthly data publication schedule (typically between the 15th-25th of each month with a three-month delay), ensuring timely insights without unnecessary processing overhead.
 This approach supports the sustainability principle of using only what you need when you need it, minimizing the environmental impact of the monitoring solution itself.
+For detailed information about the Cost Explorer API capabilities, see the [AWS Cost Explorer API documentation](https://docs.aws.amazon.com/cost-management/latest/userguide/ce-api.html).

 Amazon QuickSight's integration capabilities enable sophisticated analysis patterns including time-series carbon trend analysis, regional emissions comparisons, and service-specific sustainability optimization opportunities.
 The platform's machine learning insights can identify anomalies in carbon footprint patterns and suggest proactive optimization strategies.
 Organizations can leverage QuickSight's embedded analytics features to integrate sustainability metrics directly into existing business applications, democratizing access to environmental impact data across teams and stakeholders.
+The [QuickSight S3 data source creation process](https://docs.aws.amazon.com/quicksight/latest/user/create-a-data-set-s3-procedure.html) provides flexible data ingestion capabilities that support evolving sustainability data schemas.

 The solution's design emphasizes actionable intelligence by connecting carbon footprint trends to specific optimization recommendations.
 For example, identifying regions with higher carbon intensity can inform workload placement decisions, while correlating service usage patterns with emissions data can guide architectural choices toward more sustainable alternatives.
 This data-driven approach transforms sustainability from a compliance requirement into a strategic business advantage that simultaneously reduces costs and environmental impact.
 For comprehensive sustainability guidance, refer to the [AWS Well-Architected Sustainability Pillar](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/) documentation.